 What tool should you use?

 There are many tools that teams can use to implement continuous integration.
-One of the most popular ways to implement this method is by using Jenkins.
-Jenkins is an open source automation tool written in Java.
+One of the most popular ways to implement this method is by using Jenkins, which is an open-source automation tool written in Java.
 It has a super extensive plugin ecosystem.
 Its architecture lends itself to extensibility and innovation.
 You will also find many options when it comes to features, variety overall and the support of third-party tools.
+If your task includes extracting the result of Cucumber tests, you definitely should try the Neuro Cucumber reports plugin.

 Using Jenkins, test engineers can spend less time and effort on testing or managing test automation.
 Since Jenkins is free, easy to use and user-friendly, test engineers are able to get up and running quickly.
 They can schedule and run test automation cases when they are ready or based on triggers, and then dedicate their time to other tasks.